snowdrop/opentracing-tracer/README.md

 ### Beware of the default sampler in production

 In a high traffic environment, the default sampler that is configured is very unsafe since it samples every request.
 It is therefore highly recommended to explicitly configure on of the other options in a production environment

+## Development

+### Executing tests

+In order for all tests to run correctly, the docker daemon need to be running on the system

+Run the tests be executing

+`mvn clean test`